suixinsuo/olympus-protocol/docs/OlympusFund.md

 function buyTokens(bytes32 _exchangeId, ERC20Extended[] _tokens, uint[] _amounts, uint[] _minimumRates) public onlyOwnerOrWhitelisted(WhitelistKeys.Admin) returns(bool);
 ```
 #### &emsp;Description
-> Fund manager execute the function to buy tokens which can be any token you want
+> Call the function to buy any combination of tokens.

 #### &emsp;Returns
 > Whether the function executed successfully or not.

 #### &emsp;Parameters
 > _exchangeId: You can choose which exchange will be used to trade.</br>
-  _tokens: The tokens that you want to buy.
+  _tokens: Tokens to buy.
-  _amounts: The amount of the token that you want to buy.
+  _amounts: The corresponding amount of tokens to buy.
   _minimumRates: The minimum amount of tokens per ETH in wei.

 #### &emsp;Example code